Robeliom15/stocks-analysis/README.md

 ## Summary

 - What are the advantages or disadvantages of refactoring code?
+There can be many advantages to refactoring code, but there are just as many disadvantages as well.
+Depending on the code and situation the code can make the code simpler and cleaner, or the complete opposite.
+The code can end up being bulkier due to new lines that are needed to improve the code.

 - How do these pros and cons apply to refactoring the original VBA script?

+In the case of refactoring this code, it became more detailed due to its new purpose.
+We want the code to be more efficient and be able to process more stocks compared to the original.
+I was able to do this, but the code became more complex.
+When comparing the two scripts you can see just how bulkier the refactored code is.
+The original is very simple and easier to read.